KriskotooBG/xp-manager/README.md

 # XP-Manager
-A small Pocketmine plugin to help server owners and and staff manage player xp levels easily!
+A small Pocketmine-MP plugin to help server owners and and staff manage player xp levels easily!
+Compatible with API versions: 3.0.0 and up!

 # Features:
  - /xp `<ammount>`: Sets your current XP level to the `<ammont>`